ostdotcom/website-docupony/platform/sdk/docs/ui-components-wallet-sdk.md

 sidebar_label: User Interface Components (NEW)
 ---

 Beginning version 2.3.0 (beta) of our Mobile Wallet SDKs, we started to add user-interface components to the SDKs.
-The intent is to add components for each workflow to make easier for app developers to integrate the Wallet SDKs into their apps.
-The UI components are available for each SDK [Android](/platform/docs/sdk/mobile-wallet-sdks/android/), [iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS), and [React Native](/platform/docs/sdk/mobile-wallet-sdks/react-native).
+The intent is to add components for each workflow to make it easier for app developers to integrate the Wallet SDKs into their own apps.
+The UI components are available for each SDK: [Android](/platform/docs/sdk/mobile-wallet-sdks/android/), [iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS), and [React Native](/platform/docs/sdk/mobile-wallet-sdks/react-native).

-Theming will also be added so that developers can configure the components as needed.
+Theming is supported so that developers can configure the components as needed.

 :::note Basic Configuration
-In the inital beta version, you can configure the app logo image and app name.
+In the inital beta version, you can just configure the app logo image and app name.
 Component level configurations will be added soon!
 These are described in the [Theming](/platform/docs/sdk/ui-components-wallet-sdk/#theming) section below.
 :::

 ## UI Components - Current Status